 # 7 – Means Nothing To You

 The great Rossington Collins Band song “Means Nothing To You,” was released on their second album.
 The album entitled This Is The Way was released in 1981.
 The song “Means Nothing To You,” was the album’s closing track.
 The song was written by guitarist Barry Lee Harwood.
-The song’s killer opening guitar riff sounds like vintage old school Lynyrd Skynyrd.
-The guitar riffs and pumping Billy Powell piano adds to one of rock and rolls most underrated southern rock songs.
+The song’s killer opening guitar riff sounds like vintage old-school Lynyrd Skynyrd.
+The guitar riffs and pumping Billy Powell piano add to one of rock and roll’s most underrated southern rock songs.
 Krantz is amazing as usual.
 This needs to be heard.

 # 6 – Love Your Man “Rossington Band”